Mlindens/Pong_Game/README.md

 ### Acknowledgments
-* The original Snake game, which inspired this implementation.
+* The original Pong game, which inspired this implementation.
 * The Python and Turtle documentation for providing valuable resources and examples.